Yuri Matias

-Jefferson Yuri de Sousa Matias (born 10 February 1995) is a Brazilian professional footballer who plays as a centre-back for Liga I club CFR Cluj.
+Jefferson Yuri de Sousa Matias (born 10 February 1995) is a Brazilian professional footballer who plays as a centre-back for UAE Pro League club Ajman Club.

 Career

 Born in Campina Grande, Brazil, Matias joined Académica de Coimbra on 27 June 2016 on a one-year loan.
 He made his debut on 30 July 2016, in an away draw against Gil Vicente F.C.

 On 3 April 2017, he signed a permanent deal to stay at Académica.

 In January 2020, Académica terminated his contract on mutual consent and Yuri signed a six month deal with Persian Gulf Pro League side Tractor S.C.